panchalprogrammingacademy/the-complete-c-course/todo-management-system/readme.md

-# BANKING MANAGEMENT SYSTEM
+# TODO MANAGEMENT SYSTEM
-This is a simple application written using C programming language for banking management system.
+This is a simple application written using C programming language for todo management system.
 The following operations are supported with the application

-1. New user registration
+0. Add Todo
+1. Show Todo
-2. Balance enquiry
+2. All Todos
-3. Cash withdrawl
+3. Today's Todos
-4. Cash deposit
+4. Upcoming Todos
-5. Update account details
+5. Past Todos
-6. Deregister user
+6. Done Todos
-7. List all users
+7. Note done Todos
+8. Mark as done
+9. Mark as not done
+10. Edit Todo
+11. Delete Todo
+12. Exit

 In short the application demonstrats `CRUD (Create, Read, Update and Delete)` operations using file processing in C programming language.

 # Project structure